Desk with Laptop, Calculator, Files and small model of house with epc colours

 A rating of 100A would mean the property had been modelled to be cost-neutral in terms of energy use - energy bills therefore being zero.

-105A means the property is slightly better than that, and actually makes a financial return over a full year, due to the solar systems present.
+105A means the property is slightly better than that, and effectively makes a financial return over a full year, due to the solar systems present.